mitmedialab/rr_interaction/README.md

 - STORY
 - QUESTION
 - IF\_RESPONSE
+- STATE

-You can put commemts in scripts.
+You can put comments in scripts.
 Comments must start with a `#`.

 You can tag lines in the scripts.
 Tags must start with `**` followed by the tag.
 Then write the rest of the line as usual.
 This can be used in order to add